davidxiang101/TeeTaste/README.md

 # TeeTaste
-👕🚀 An AI-powered T-shirt recommendation engine built with NextJS, Django and TensorFlow.
+👕🚀 An AI-powered T-shirt and Sneaker recommendation engine built with NextJS, Django and TensorFlow.

 ## Overview
 TeeTaste is a personalized T-shirt recommendation engine.
 It allows users to vote between two T-shirts, and based on the user's preferences, it will recommend a new pair of T-shirts to vote on.
 The aim is to create a more interactive and personalized shopping experience for T-shirt enthusiasts, reducing the cognitive load of choosing from hundreds of T-shirts.